mtholahan/unguided-capstone-project/README.md

 ## 🧭 Context Recap

-Building upon Step 8’s successful test deployment, this phase represents the **production promotion** of the Medallion architecture.
-All test-validated components were reconfigured under new production-grade compute and storage environments.
-The pipeline now processes the complete dataset at scale, leveraging Azure-managed orchestration, logging, and lineage tracking.
+Building on Step 9’s production deployment, this phase introduced real-time monitoring and diagnostics for all Azure components.
+Using Azure Log Analytics and Application Insights, telemetry from the Function App, Storage Account, and Databricks jobs was centralized into a custom dashboard visualizing key operational metrics.

 ------

-## 🎯 Project Overview
+## 🎯 Project Overview (Step 10 – Monitoring Dashboard)

-This release delivers the **production deployment** of the TMDB + Discogs Medallion data pipeline.
+This release extends the **production-ready TMDB + Discogs Medallion data pipeline** with an end-to-end **monitoring and observability layer**.
- The pipeline executes the **Bronze → Silver → Gold** data flow under **Azure Databricks Runtime 16 LTS**, utilizing **Azure Data Lake Storage Gen2** for persistence and **PySpark 3.5** for distributed compute.

-Code validated in Step 8 was promoted to production without modification to business logic, ensuring reproducibility.
-Execution metrics confirm **1,709 strong matches**, schema alignment across all layers, and verified lineage through JSON logs.
+ The new **Azure Log Analytics–based dashboard** consolidates telemetry from Azure Databricks, Data Lake Storage Gen2, and Function Apps to provide real-time visibility into pipeline health, resource utilization, and cost efficiency.

+Operational data is aggregated across the **Bronze → Silver → Gold** layers and visualized through custom Kusto queries, enabling rapid detection of performance degradation and anomalous blob or compute activity.
+ The dashboard delivers proactive insights that ensure the pipeline continues to meet reliability and scalability expectations in production.

 ------